spreadshare/runner/SpreadShare/Documentation/ALLOCATION-Protocol.md

 ### When is a trade successful?
 A trade is considered successful when the [Exchange]TradingProvider reports it as such.

 ### Who checks the exchange trading provider?
 The TradingProvider will be checked by the AllocationService, who using real world data, has a final say over the state of the portfolio.

 ### How does the allocation provider learn about a trade?
-The TradingProvider will inform its WeakAllocation about a trade that was reported as succesful by its implementation.
+The TradingProvider will inform its WeakAllocation about a trade that was reported as successful by its implementation.

 ### What happens when the local and remote portfolio diverge?
 The remote portfolio is considered more truthful, but a warning is produced.
 When the divergence is too